Skip navigation

 Department: Mathematics, Physics and Electrical Engineering

-Carol is an Associate Professor and Director of NUSTEM at Northumbria University.
+Carol is a Professor of STEM Engagement, and Director of NUSTEM at Northumbria University.

 Carol began working in education at Barnsley College as a Physics lecturer, and later taught at a large North East school.
 Moving into teacher education, she worked within the network of Science Learning Centres for over five years, and with the Institute of Physics as a Physics Network Coordinator for the Stimulating Physics Network.

 Carol is an experienced curriculum designer and textbook author.
-She is also a governor at three different schools/colleges.
+She is also a governor at a local school and college.

 Carol's research interests include career aspirations in young children, and diversity in STEM.